the-black-toad/the-black-toad.github.io/docs/_posts/2021-12-12-DayOnePEH.md

 The common ports
 SMB 139 + 445 the classic ports.
 Wannacry and Eternal Blue.
 See this a lot out in the wild.

-Then TCM goes through a great overview of subnetting including a very good chart.
+Then, TCM goes through a great overview of subnetting including a very good chart.
+Having taken Keith Barker's course on youtube, I would recommend using a mixture of both of these methods.
+Subnetting just took repetition for me to really understand it.
+If you also take the time to work out the problems with a pen and paper that helps as well.
 Following that there is a discussion on how to get
 VMs set-up on your machine.
 But, hey, we use arch here so no need for that.